 Secondly, we determine if an inspection is required.
 This is dependent on the quantity and quality of information Council holds.
 Where an inspection is required, you will be contacted to arrange a suitable date and time.
 Inspection time is likely to vary depending on the complexity of the building work.

 During an inspection, it may not be possible to determine compliance with the building code.
 In these circumstances, an independent compliance report from an appropriately qualified Building Consultant would be required.
 Council cannot carry out invasive testing of building elements and is not permitted to design remedial works for potential non compliance.
 Owners may either supply evidence by way of the consultant’s report that the building work complies, or take no further action.
 If seeking a consultant’s report, it must be an investigative report and must make recommendations of remedial works required to demonstrate compliance.
 Council needs to review the report and proposed remedial work.
 Amendments may be made to the original building consent to cover remedial or any new work recommended by the consultant to meet compliance.

-It is recommended that the consultant undertake their own inspections and confirm to Council once all works have been completed to their satisfaction.
+It is recommended that the consultant undertake their own inspections, but must liaise with Council before any remedial works are commenced as a Council Inspector may also wish to be present at some or all of the inspections.
+The consultant must confirm to Council once all works have been completed to their satisfaction.
 A final inspection by the Council is also most likely to be required.